New Updates to Equipment Productivity and Reliability Standards -SEMI E10 and SEMI E79

 This simultaneous passage of revisions to both SEMI E10 and SEMI E79 has been in the works for a several years, since the two separate TFs for revising E10 (the E10 Revision TF) and E79 (the Equipment Productivity Metrics TF) were consolidated into the current Equipment RAMP Metrics TF.
 Having achieved this milestone, this TF is now turning its attention toward technical education of the user community and away from major technical revisions.

-If you are interested in participating in the Equipment RAMP Metrics Task Force, the Metrics Global Technical Committee or would like more information on the SEMI International Standards Program, please contact Michael Tran from SEMI at 1.408.943.7019 or email@example.com.
+If you are interested in participating in the Equipment RAMP Metrics Task Force, the Metrics Global Technical Committee or would like more information on the SEMI International Standards Program, please contact SEMI at email@example.com

 SEMIViews is an annual subscription-based product with online access to SEMI Standards.